Atlas of plant and animal histology

 Spinal cord regions

-Regions of human spinal cord.
-The names of the spinal cord regions depend on the name of the vertebrae that their nerves use to leave the spinal cord (modified from Puelles et al., 2008).
+Figure 1.
+Regions of the human spinal cord.
+The names of the spinal cord regions depend on the names of the vertebrae that their nerves use to leave and enter the spinal cord (modified from Puelles et al., 2008).

 Regions of the spinal cord

-In transverse view, perpendicular to the rostrocaudal axis, spinal cord is constituted by two regions: gray matter and white matter.
+In transverse view, perpendicular to the rostrocaudal axis, the spinal cord consists of two regions: grey matter and white matter (Figure 5).
 The names are because of the colors that these regions show in fresh tissue.
-The gray matter occupies a central position and it contains most of the spinal neuronal somata, whereas the white matter wraps the gray matter and mainly contains neuronal processes, mostly propriospinal axons (axons belonging to spinal neurons that do not leave the spinal cord), spino-encephalic axons (ascending to the encephaon), and encephalo-spinal axons (descending from the encephalon).
-The central canal or ependimary canal is located in the central area of the gray matter.
+The grey matter occupies a central position, and it contains most of the spinal neuronal somata, whereas the white matter wraps the grey matter and mainly contains neuronal processes, mostly propriospinal axons (axons belonging to spinal neurons that do not leave the spinal cord), spino-encephalic axons (ascending to the encephalon), and encephalo-spinal axons (descending from the encephalon).
+The central canal, or ependimary canal, is located in the central area of the gray matter.

 Spinal cord regions, transversal view

-On the left, main divisions of the spinal cord of a rat, transverse view.
-On the right, section of a rat spinal cord stained with haematoxylin-eosin.
+Figure 5.
+On the left, the main divisions of the spinal cord of a rat, transverse view.
+On the right, a section of a rat spinal cord is stained with hematoxylin-eosin.

 Spinal cord areas

-White matter is divided in bundles (called funiculi) of nervous fibers that run parallel to the rostrocaudal axis.
-Each funiculus is composed of axon fibers, most of them are myelinated.
+The white matter is divided into bundles (called funiculi or columns) of nervous fibers that run parallel to the rostrocaudal axis (Figure 6).
+Each funiculus is composed of axons.
+Most of these axons are myelinated.
 The different bundles are characterized by the type of information they carry along the spinal cord.
-Depending on the location of the neuronal soma of these axons, they are descending bundles, when the soma is located in the encephalon, ascending bundles, when the soma is located outside the encephalon and the axons reach the encephalon, or propriospinal, when both soma and axon are confined to the spinal cord and communicate different levels of the spinal cord.
+Depending on the location of the neuronal somata that send these axons, they are descending bundles when the soma is located in the encephalon, ascending bundles when the soma is located outside the encephalon and the axons reach the encephalon, or propriospinal when both soma and axon are confined to the spinal cord and communicate different levels of the spinal cord.
+There are three main tracts: the dorsal column or medial lemniscus (ascendant), the spinothalamic tract (ascendant), and the corticospinal tract (descendant).
 Each fiber tract is positioned in a specific place of the white matter.
-For instance, axon bundles coming from the cerebellum area are located laterally, axons from cortical areas are located more medio-laterally, axons tracts from the thalamus run through the medio-ventral area, and the ascending sensory information travels along axon bundles located dorsally.
+For instance, axon bundles coming from the cerebellum are located laterally, axons from cortical areas are located more dorso-medially, axon tracts from the thalamus run through the medio-ventral area, and ascending sensory information travels along axon bundles located dorsally.

 Home / Animal organs / Nervous system / Central nervous system / Spinal cord